karthik/ddd/02-a-tradeoffs.md

 Tradeoffs will change over time as the cost of making them easy to prepare and understand change.
 If it becomes technologically cheaper and easier to document data more rigorously in the same time as it takes to do poorly now, then there is no reason why more people cannot do this, even when the benefits are not immediately apparent.
 This means that just because something might appear to have low impact, it should still be made easy to understand, if it doesn't take long to prepare that documentation.

+Data that is easy to use should avoid being in a proprietary format that requires special software to read.
+For example, a CSV should be preferred over proprietary data formats, such as SPSS or SAS custom data types.

 ## Understanding tradeoffs

 To help explain these descriptive qualities of the data sharing, we discuss three datasets and their position on the DARECO.